Public transport as a social jungle

 2. Feedback and reflection

-Facilitators can provide targeted feedback: "What felt difficult?
-What worked?"
-Some VR applications work with a kind of inner voice or coach that helps to make social rules explicit during or after the situation.
+Guides can provide targeted feedback: “What felt difficult?
+What worked?”
+In some VR applications, a kind of inner voice or coach is used that helps make social rules explicit during or after the situation.

-Scenarios can be adapted to the level and the assistance required: first just greeting, then asking a short question, later dealing with unexpected stimuli or changes.
+Scenarios can be adapted to the level and specific needs: first just greeting, then asking a short question, and later dealing with unexpected stimuli or changes.

 From VR to real rides